RSTMH Small Grants 2021

 The maximum RSTMH small grant awarded is £5,000 (including VAT) and for up to 1 year in duration.

-We would like to ensure as many early career researchers and professionals can apply for a small grant as possible, and we encourage people from a range of disciplines and sectors to get involved.
-With such a range of sectors we cannot easily define early career in terms of specific qualifications or roles.
+We would like to ensure as many early career researchers and professionals can apply for a small grant as possible, and we encourage people from a range of disciplines and sectors to apply.

-- Have demonstrated the ability to produce data under supervision,
+- Demonstrate the ability to produce data under supervision

-- Be capable of critical analysis, evaluation and synthesis of new and complex ideas,
+- Use critical analysis, evaluation and be able to synthesise new and complex ideas

-- Be able to explain the outcome of research and value thereof to research colleagues.
+- Competently explain the outcome of their research and value thereof to colleagues